info424/info424/README.md

 🤖 Assisting in a university research project focused on developing machine learning models for natural language processing, enhancing chatbot responsiveness and accuracy.
 🤖 Contributing to a team project on image recognition algorithms, aimed at improving real-time object detection for autonomous vehicles.

-### Web Developer (2021-Present)
+### Ios Developer (2021-Present)
-💻 Developing a responsive portfolio website for artists, featuring dynamic galleries and an e-commerce functionality for art sales.
+📱 Developing a sleek iOS app for artists, featuring dynamic galleries and an in-app purchase system for art sales.
-💻 Created a web-based interactive learning platform for programming beginners, incorporating interactive coding exercises and progress tracking.
+📱 Developed an iOS app as a wallet extension.
-💻 Collaborating on a project to redesign and optimize a local non-profit organization's website, improving user experience and accessibility.
+📱 Collaborated on a project to develop and optimize an iOS app for a local non-profit organization, enhancing user experience and ensuring accessibility.